dallaylaen/perl-Statistics-Approx-Bucket/README.md

 * example/save-load.pl - save/load sample to JSON files

 * example/gen-sample.pl - not really an example,
-but a clumsy random distribution generator.
+but a clumsy random distributions generator.
+Use it to fake random test data, in case you don't have some at hand.

 # DATA MODEL